dzakimuhammad/simple-delta-neutral-bot/README.md

-# Delta-Neutral Trading Bot
+# Delta-Neutral Market Making Bot

-A Python-based automated trading bot that maintains delta-neutral positions across two perpetual futures exchanges (Hyperliquid and Binance) by opening and closing positions at regular intervals.
+A Python-based automated market making bot that maintains delta-neutral positions across two perpetual futures exchanges (Hyperliquid and Binance) by opening and closing positions at regular intervals.

 ## 📋 Table of Contents
 - [Overview](#overview)